|Cale Green Farm and Park

 Walter Thomas Carrington (1854-1908) who managed the firm jointly with his brother William, served in the 20th Rifle Volunteer Corps, rising to the rank of Colonel in 1989 as the commanding officer of the 4th Cheshire Volunteer Regiment.
 He also studied at Owens College for a University of London qualification.
 In 1893 he married Lucy Ellen Battersby.
 Battersby is the name of a famous Stockport hatting firm, but Lucy was born near Liverpool and before her wedding and move to Stockport she was living with her widowed mother, also called Lucy, in Wolverhampton, in the same Tettenhall Road district as his sisters Charlotte.
 Perhaps the sisters were friends with Lucy.
 Walter was involved in local politics as a committed supporter of the Free Trade movement, although he never achieved his ambition to be an MP.

 Their married home was one of the western of the two very large semi-detached houses known as 'Cale Green Villas' which had been constructed on land at the corner of Cale Green and Adswood Lane West.
 In 1901 the household included their daughter Joan Shelley Carrington (age 5), Georgina Ratcliffe Carrington (4), Nurse Annie Sykes (36), Under-nurse Lenora Kitchen (18), waitress Agnes Davenport (20) and cook Lily Meachin (18).
 After Walter's death, Lucy Carrington moved to Malvern Wells, Worcestershire, where she lived with two servants while the two girls attended the Abbey school.

-An (over) enlargement of the 1920s aerial view shows the factory site, the old cottages and the Carrington house, with its tall chimneys, nestling between factory buildings.
+An (over) enlargement of a 1920s aerial view shows Carringtons' factory, the old cottages and the Carrington house, with its tall chimneys, nestling between factory buildings.